David Michie’s Vision

 In this place, it doesn’t matter how you vote or which postcode you live in.
 “What do you do for a living?” is a question rarely asked.
 Reconnecting with the same timeless landscapes as our distant forebears, our minds quite naturally settle.
 We come to recognise that we share with the extraordinary creatures around us a collective interdependence.
 We begin to sense the intangible thread of connection that weaves together all living beings on earth.

-Whether under the trees or the stars, or in the meditation hall that lies at the heart of this place, meditation opens the pathway to an even deeper sense of homecoming.
+Whether under the trees or the stars, or in the meditation hall that lies at the heart of this place, mindfulness opens the pathway to an even deeper sense of homecoming.
 By cultivating gentle, but powerful practices, we learn how to observe, instead of engage, with our thoughts.
 How to let go of cognition that doesn’t serve us well.
 Most of all, we encounter the boundless tranquillity that is the true nature of our own primordial consciousness.
 And when we do, it becomes our unfolding conviction that the ultimate nature of each one of us is nothing other than pure, great love and pure, great compassion.

 Whatever our preoccupations when we arrived at this place, when we leave, it is with a challenge to find our own personal response to the question which holds the key to our greatest flourishing: how can I use my unique skills and situation to be of greatest benefit to others?